 What is Digital Breast Tomosynthesis (3D Mammography)?

-Unlike conventional 2D mammography, Digital Breast Tomosynthesis, also known as 3D mammography, takes a series of 15 low-dose images from multiple angles.
+Unlike conventional 2D mammography, Digital Breast Tomosynthesis, also known as 3D mammography or breast imaging, takes a series of 15 low-dose images from multiple angles.
 With computer processing, these “slices” are pieced together to create a 3D study that a radiologist can manipulate.
 In addition to reviewing a 2D “single slice” image, doctors can now view your entire breast tissue one millimeter at a time, much like reading through a book “page by page”.
-Fine details are more clearly visible in 3D because they are no longer hidden by the breast tissue above and below.For more information about 3D Mammography click here.
+Fine details are more clearly visible with 3d mammography because they are no longer hidden by the breast tissue above and below.For more information about 3D Mammography click here.

 Does every woman need a mammogram?